 The ocean scenes for the film were shot in a giant wave tank constructed by the crew at an abandoned airport.
 The tank, recognised as the world's largest self-generating wave tank, was able to hold up to 1.7 million gallons of water.

-Since filming at the tank was planned to last for two and a half months, cinematographer Claudio Miranda was committed to ensuring that the set would life up to the crew's creative vision, explaining that "it made sense to create a space where we could control everything... we had a vision of what the weather should look like.
+Since filming at the tank was planned to last for two and a half months, cinematographer Claudio Miranda was committed to ensuring that the set would life up to the crew's creative vision.
+He explained that "it made sense to create a space where we could control everything... we had a vision of what the weather should look like.
 In that tank, I could simulate storm clouds, create nightfall, and use curtains to block out light, or open doors to let in natural sunlight."

 SuperScout is your own private location library – upload locations in minutes, tag them with ai in seconds, then search and share with your team